DIY Ferret Toys

 The Catit Design Senses Food Treat Maze is designed for cats, but can be a fun and stimulating toy and feeder for ferrets!

 The way the Catit Design Senses Food Treat Maze Toy works:

 - Your ferret reaches in, or climbs in one of the openings and moves pieces of food or treats from the top of the maze tree to the bottom.

 - As the food or treats move through the maze, they collect in the food tray at the base of the feeder toy–ready to be eaten.

 A rotating disc inside the maze allows you to increase or decrease the openings for different levels of challenge and variety to keep your ferret interested.
-Continue reading Catit Design Senses Food Treat Maze Review For Ferrets
+Continue reading Catit Design Senses Food Treat Maze Review: Is It Good For Ferrets?

 Marshall Playpen Review For Ferrets

 A playpen can be a valuable addition to your ferret supply repertoire.

 The proper playpen can provide your ferret with a safe place to play in a confined area.
 It can come in handy in a multitude of situations.
 However, it’s important to get your ferret the right playpen–one that is ferret proof and suits your particular needs.

 Marshall offers a playpen for ferrets (as well as other small pets).
 Let’s take a look to find out if the Marshall Playpen is a good choice for you and your ferret.
 Continue reading Marshall Playpen Review For Ferrets